gu-fan/riv.vim/README.rst

     - Vim & Python: InstantRst_ for preview rst document instantly.
     - Vim & Python: Syntastic_ for syntax checking.
 Requires Docutils_ and Pygments_.
     - Python: Sphinx_ for Sphinx users.
-    - Python: Nikola_ for static blogging with rst syntax.
+    - Python: Nikola_ or pelican_ for static blogging with rst syntax.
     - Python: HoverCraft_ for writing presentation from rst.

     Contribution to this list are welcome.